beatfreaker/subdownloader/README.md

 - To download subtitles for more then one movie but not all movies in a folder execute.

   `subdownload "Movie 1" "Movie 2" ....
 "Movie n"`
+- To enable deep download means to download subtitles for files in a folder as well as subfolders.

+	`subdownload -deep`

 ## Demo